 Tamron 24-70mm f/2.8 Di VC USD Lens Review

-The mid-range fast zoom is probably my most used lens that I work with so I always have two of them when ever I work, so if one breaks, I have a back up.
-Being a music photographer means I go through a lot of gear, the sound and vibration coming from the stage destroys equipment equipment very quickly and during 2015, both my mid-range zoom lens broken down.
-My Nikon 28-70mm f/2.8 AF-S focus motor broke and my backup Tamron AF 28-75mm f/2.8 lens feel apart.
+The mid-range fast zoom is probably my most used lens, so I always have two of them whenever I work.
+This way, if one breaks, I have a backup.
+Being a music photographer means I go through a lot of gear; the sound and vibration coming from the stage destroy equipment very quickly.
+In 2015, both my mid-range zoom lenses broke down.
+My Nikon 28-70mm f/2.8 AF-S focus motor broke, and my backup Tamron AF 28-75mm f/2.8 lens fell apart.
 So I had to buy a replacement quickly.
-For me it was an easy decision on what lens to buy.
-I saw that the Tamron 24-70mm f/2.8 Di VC USD Lens been released recently and I read many positive reviews on the lens and with its VC built into the lens, I knew it was something that I wanted to have in my bag.
+For me, it was an easy decision on what lens to buy.
+I saw that the Tamron 24-70mm f/2.8 Di VC USD Lens had been released recently, and I read many positive reviews on the lens.
+With its VC built into the lens, I knew it was something I wanted to have in my bag.

-If you have bought any Tamron lens recently, most of their boxes look the same and the packing is pretty standard stuff, nothing like Fuji lens that I have been buying lately.
+If you have bought any Tamron lenses recently, most of their boxes look the same, and the packing is pretty standard stuff—nothing like Fuji lenses that I have been buying lately.
 The lens is well protected in cardboard and comes with the standard lens hood and instruction manual.
-Nothing special but who really cares about the boxes that lens come in.
-What most people really care about is the lens.
+Nothing special, but who really cares about the boxes that lenses come in?
+What most people care about is the lens itself.

-A few weeks after buying this lens, I put the lens onto one of my old Nikon film cameras to test it out.
-The autofocus did not really work on the old film camera but I was not bothered by it.
-So far none of the Tamon lens auto-focus well on the old film cameras.
-While I was shooting outside, I took a shot and then put my camera down to my side and I expect to feel the camera pull down onto my blackrapid strap but instead I felt nothing and heard a sickening crash of plastic hitting concrete and saw bits of black plastic all around the camera.
+A few weeks after buying this lens, I put it onto one of my old Nikon film cameras to test it out.
+The autofocus did not really work on the old film camera, but I was not bothered by it.
+So far, none of the Tamron lenses autofocus well on the old film cameras.
+While I was shooting outside, I took a shot and then put my camera down to my side.
+I expected to feel the camera pull down onto my BlackRapid strap, but instead, I felt nothing and heard a sickening crash of plastic hitting concrete.
+I saw bits of black plastic all around the camera.
 At first, I thought it was the lens that broke, but it was the Nikon N90s that was damaged.
-The Nikon N90 is built like a brick.
-I always thought that I could kill an elephant with the camera, so the fact that the camera broke and not the Tamron lens, tells me this lens can take a real beating.
-The only damage to the lens was the lens hood, it got a little scratched up in the fall.
-But that left me with a serious problem with the lens, I had not taken any product photos of the lens yet, so I had to outsource all the product photos in this review to another photographer.
-On a side note, I learned to check my blackrapid straps now, as I have seen that they can wear out easily and break.
+The Nikon N90s is built like a brick.
+I always thought that I could kill an elephant with the camera, so the fact that the camera broke and not the Tamron lens tells me this lens can take a real beating.
+The only damage to the lens was the lens hood; it got a little scratched up in the fall.
+But that left me with a serious problem: I had not taken any product photos of the lens yet, so I had to outsource all the product photos in this review to another photographer.
+On a side note, I learned to check my BlackRapid straps now, as I have seen that they can wear out easily and break.

-The lens has to plastic buttons on the one side, which is for auto-focus and VC.
-The switched feel ok, but I wish they were a little stiffer.
-I have had the lens VC switched push to the off position a few times in my bag already.
-On the other side of the lens is a lock button to lock the lens when it is in 24mm zoom range.
+The lens has two plastic buttons on one side, which are for auto-focus and VC.
+The switches feel okay, but I wish they were a little stiffer.
+I have had the lens VC switch pushed to the off position a few times in my bag already.
+On the other side of the lens is a lock button to lock the lens when it is in the 24mm zoom range.

 You absolutely need to use the lock button as the lens does creep while you walk around with the lens.
 Strangely enough, the lock button feels great, much stiffer than the two other buttons on the lens.
 I use the lock button all the time on the lens when I walk around with it.

-When the lens is mounted on my cameras, it feels very well balanced.
-I really like this.
-It does not matter if the lens was on my big D3S or on my small APS-C camera.
+When the lens is mounted on my cameras, it feels very well-balanced.
+I like this.
+It does not matter if the lens was on my big D3S or my small APS-C camera.
 The lens always felt well balanced and that is a sure sign that this lens was well designed.

-The autofocus is very accurate, more accurate than with the Nikon 28-70mm f/2.8 AF-S and definitely much better than the old Tamron AF 28-75mm f/2.8.
-Both those lens had the habit of back focusing at times with bright lights behind the subject.
+The autofocus is very accurate—more accurate than with the Nikon 28-70mm f/2.8 AF-S and definitely much better than the old Tamron AF 28-75mm f/2.8.
+Both those lenses had the habit of back focusing at times with bright lights behind the subject.
 With the old Nikon and Tamron, I would get about 10% of the shots out of focus at night when shooting on stage.
-I would say I am under 3% of my shoots being out of focus now.
+Now, I would say that I am under 3% of my shots being out of focus.
 This is really great.
-Shooting shows at night, in extremely low light, with bright lights in the background will very quickly show you the pitfalls of a poor designed focusing system on a lens.
-I would say that out of all my lens that I use for work, this lens may be the best focusing lens that I have now.
-The only lens that I have that focuses as well as this is the Tamron 15-30 2,8 lens and that has an unfair advantage in that it is so wide.
+Shooting shows at night, in extremely low light, with bright lights in the background will quickly show you the pitfalls of a poorly designed focusing system on a lens.
+I would say that out of all my lenses that I use for work, this lens may be the best focusing lens that I have now.
+The only lens that I have that focuses as well as this is the Tamron 15-30mm f/2.8 lens, which has an unfair advantage in that it is so wide.

 I am really not interested in shooting charts and comparing them to another lens.
 I prefer shooting a lens at work and seeing the results I can get.
-I have shot with this lens now for over one year and this lens is sharp.
-Maybe not prime lens sharp but it is still really sharp and surpasses both the Nikon 28-70mm f/2.8 AF-S and Tamron AF 28-75mm f/2.8 lens with its picture quality.
-I cannot compare it to the Nikon 24-70MM F/2.8 lens as I have never shot it before.
-The most important thing about this lens sharpness is that it is sharp from corner to corner when shot wide open at f2.8.
-That is great news for most photographers because many lenses are sharp in the center of the frame but get soft towards the corners, but when shooting in real life, the center of the frame is seldom where the action is happening.
+I have shot with this lens now for over a year, and this lens is sharp.
+Maybe not prime lens sharp, but it is still really sharp and surpasses both the Nikon 28-70mm f/2.8 AF-S and Tamron AF 28-75mm f/2.8 lenses in picture quality.
+I cannot compare it to the Nikon 24-70mm f/2.8 lens as I have never shot with it before.
+The most important thing about this lens’s sharpness is that it is sharp from corner to corner when shot wide open at f/2.8.
+That is great news for most photographers because many lenses are sharp in the center of the frame but get soft towards the corners.
+When shooting in real life, the center of the frame is seldom where the action is happening.

-I have shot this lens during the day, at night and it has always delivered for me.
-The lens handles colors very nicely, and it renders objects nicely as well.
-The out of focus areas or Bokeh is good but maybe not as buttery smooth, like the kind of bokeh you would get from a nice prime lens, but it gets the job done.
-I am not a bokeh whore anymore, I used to obsess with it but I stopped caring about it as soon as I realized that paying customers don’t care about it and only photographers care about it.
-I don’t shoot to impress other photographers, I only care about what my clients think.
+I have shot with this lens during the day and at night, and it has always delivered for me.
+The lens handles colors very nicely, and it renders objects well.
+The out-of-focus areas, or bokeh, are good, but maybe not as buttery smooth as you would get from a nice prime lens.
+However, it gets the job done.
+I am not a bokeh enthusiast anymore.
+I used to obsess over it, but I stopped caring about it as soon as I realized that paying customers don’t care about it—only photographers do.
+I don’t shoot to impress other photographers; I only care about what my clients think.

-The lens can vignette a tiny bit when shot open, but you have to be shooting against a white wall to see this, I have never really seen any vignetting in my shoots unless I crank up the contrast and drop the shadows all the way down.
+The lens can vignette a tiny bit when shot wide open, but you have to be shooting against a white wall to see this.
+I have never really seen any vignetting in my shots unless I crank up the contrast and drop the shadows all the way down.
 So I would say that vignetting is something you don’t have to worry about with this lens.

-Chromatic aberrations are something that drove me a little crazy with the old Tammy lens and it is much better this time around.
-You can still get some chromatic aberrations when you are shooting in a high contrast situation, but it is fairly well controlled and it has never been a problem for me.
-Chromatic aberrations are not really a problem when it is not too severe, it only becomes a problem when it is completely out of control and very noticeable, like with the Fujifilm XF 18mm F2 R lens that I have reviewed.
+Chromatic aberrations were something that drove me a little crazy with the old Tamron lens, but it is much better this time around.
+You can still get some chromatic aberrations when shooting in high-contrast situations, but it is fairly well-controlled and has never been a problem for me.
+Chromatic aberrations are not really a problem when they are not too severe.
+They only become an issue when they are completely out of control and very noticeable., like with the Fujifilm XF 18mm F2 R lens that I have reviewed.
 Most editing software can handle some chromatic aberrations and the little bit that this lens produces is no problem for Lightroom to handle.

-Now the biggest reason why I was interested in this lens was the VR.
+The biggest reason I was interested in this lens was the VR.
 When this lens came out, it was the first lens to have VR in this focal length.
-I was getting into my video at the time and I thought this would be a great benefit to me.
-At shows, I like to shoot with a fast shutter speed so the VR is not really worth much to me, but I still wanted it for video or in the odd occasion that the light is so poor that I have to drop the shutter speed lower to get a shot.
+I was getting into video at the time and thought this feature would be a great benefit to me.
+At shows, I like to shoot with a fast shutter speed, so the VR is not really worth much to me, but I still wanted it for video or on the odd occasion when the light is so poor that I have to drop the shutter speed lower to get a shot.

-All the shots in the video that are shot from the left of stage were shot by me hand holding this lens on my Nikon D5200, standing on a plastic chair so I could shoot over the crowd.
-I am amazed at how well the VR worked as I did not think that I would get usable footage at all as the chair was extremely wobbly.
+All the shots in the video that are shot from the left of the stage were shot by me, handholding this lens on my Nikon D5200, while standing on a plastic chair so I could shoot over the crowd.
+I am amazed at how well the VR worked, as I did not think that I would get usable footage at all since the chair was extremely wobbly.

-The last thing that I love about this lens is the weather sealing.
+The last thing I love about this lens is the weather sealing.
 I shoot a lot of shows in the rain, and my gear gets covered in water.
-The weather sealing has been great and I have never gotten any water damage on my camera or lens when shooting in the rain.
-The last Tamron 28-75 2.8 lens was not weather sealed and I had some water get into my camera with that lens before, so I love that aspect of the lens.
+The weather sealing has been great, and I have never gotten any water damage on my camera or lens when shooting in the rain.
+The previous Tamron 28-75mm f/2.8 lens was not weather-sealed, and I had some water get into my camera with that lens before, so I love this aspect of the new lens.

 The last aspect that I want to talk about with this lens is flaring.
-I shoot a lot into bright lights at shows and if a lens can flare, it will flare up in those conditions.
+I shoot a lot into bright lights at shows, and if a lens can flare, it will flare up in those conditions.
 This lens handles bright lights very well.
-The old Tamron and the Nikon used to flare a little on me while I was shooting some shows, but I have not had a big problem with this lens.
-I have gotten one or two small flares while shooting with this lens but so far I have been lucky in the fact that the flares have added character to the photo.
+The old Tamron and Nikon lenses used to flare a little while I was shooting some shows, but I have not had a big problem with this lens.
+I have gotten one or two small flares while shooting with this lens, but so far, I have been lucky that the flares have added character to the photo.
 I am not worried about flaring at all with this lens.
-But if you are looking for a lens to shoot into the sun and create some flares, then this is not the lens for you.
-I think the coatings on this lens handles flares exceptionally well and I have no complaints about this at all.
+However, if you are looking for a lens to shoot into the sun and create some flares, then this is not the lens for you.
+I think the coatings on this lens handle flares exceptionally well, and I have no complaints about this at all.

-So it is that time to write the conclusion for the lens.
+So, it’s time to write the conclusion for the lens.
 This is always the difficult part for me.
-I really really love this lens, in fact, almost all the Tamron lens that I have used at work recently has been excellent, so trying to find a negative for this lens is really hard.
-The lens is sharper than all my Nikon zoom lens, its price is extremely reasonable especially when you compare it to the new Nikon 24-70 2.8 VR lens that came out recently.
+I really, really love this lens; in fact, almost all the Tamron lenses that I have used at work recently have been excellent.
+So, trying to find a negative for this lens is really hard.
+The lens is sharper than all my Nikon zoom lenses, and its price is extremely reasonable, especially when you compare it to the new Nikon 24-70mm f/2.8 VR lens that came out recently.
 It is tough and can take a few bumps.
 The autofocusing is great.
 I simply cannot think of any negatives for this lens.
-So this will be the very first lens that I am going to give a perfect score to simply based on the one single fact, that if I broke this lens, and I needed to replace it, I would buy this lens again.
+So, this will be the very first lens that I am going to give a perfect score to, simply based on one single fact: if I broke this lens and needed to replace it, I would buy this lens again.

 Rating